-- Most important output for ricc2, rimp2, and mpgrad are of course MP2(+HF) energies (written standard output and additionally to file energy) and MP2(+HF) gradients (written to file gradient). - In case of MP2 gradient calculations the modules also calculate the MP2 dipole moment from the MP2 density matrix (note, that in case of mpgrad frozen core orbital specification is ignored for gradient calculations and thus for MP2 dipole moments).
+- Most important output for ricc2, pnoccsd, and mpgrad are of course the MP2(+HF) energies (written to standard output and additionally to the file energy) and MP2(+HF) gradients (written to the file gradient). - In case of MP2 gradient calculations the modules also calculate the MP2 dipole moment from the MP2 density matrix (note, that in case of mpgrad a frozen core orbital specification is ignored for gradient calculations and thus for MP2 dipole moments).